charto/bigfloat/README.md

 [![npm version](https://img.shields.io/npm/v/bigfloat.svg)](https://www.npmjs.com/package/bigfloat)

-This library is under construction, the only features currently working are conversion from numbers and to strings.

 `bigfloat` is a fast arbitrary precision math library optimized for computational geometry and geoinformatics.
 It provides base 2 floating point: